-The capital gains tax rates under the ITA are as under:
+The capital gains tax rates under the ITA for FPI are as under:

-Characterisation Tax rate Short-term 15% (fifteen percent) in the following cases where the transfer is chargeable to Securities Transaction Tax ("STT") as detailed in subsequent paragraphs: Equity shares listed on a recognized stock exchange in India; Unlisted equity shares as part of an offer for sale; Units of an equity oriented fund; and Units of business trust.
-Others 30% (thirty percent) on transfer of securities (other than above) under the FPI route (Refer Note 2).
-Long-term Type of security STT paid Non-STT paid Listed equity shares (STT paid on acquisition and transfer) 10% (ten percent) (Refer Note 4) 10% (ten percent) Listed units of equity oriented fund 10% (ten percent) (Refer Note 4) 10% (ten percent) Listed units of business 10% (ten percent) 10% (ten percent) trust (Refer Note 4) Other securities 10% (ten percent) under t he FPI route Unlisted securities 10% (ten percent)
+Characterisation Tax rate Short-term 20% 20% Where the transfer is chargeable to Securities Transaction Tax ("STT") as detailed in subsequent paragraphs: Equity shares listed on a recognized stock exchange in India; Unlisted equity shares as part of an offer for sale; Units of an equity-oriented fund; and Units of business trust.
+Others 30% (thirty percent) on transfer of securities (other than above) under the FPI route (Refer Note 1).
+Long-term Type of security Transfer on or after 23 July 2024 Listed equity shares (STT paid on 12.5% (twelve and half percent) acquisition and transfer) (Refer Note 3) Listed units of equity-oriented fund 12.5% (twelve and half percent) (Refer Note 3) Listed units of business trust 12.5% (twelve and half percent) (Refer Note 3) Other securities 12.5% (twelve and half percent) Unlisted securities 12.5% (twelve and half percent)